 What Is the Head of Household Exemption?

-Florida Statutes provide an exemption from garnishment of earnings payable to a head of household, whether denominated as wages, salary, commission, or bonus.
+The head of household exemption in Florida, based on Florida Statutes, provides an exemption from garnishment of earnings payable to a head of household, whether denominated as wages, salary, commission, or bonus.
 A debtor must provide more than half of the financial support for another person to whom he has either a legal or moral obligation of support in order to qualify as head of household.

 The supported person may be a child or an adult, and the supported person does not need to physically reside in the debtor’s homestead.

 When a husband and wife have a joint judgment debtor, only one of the spouses can be head-of-household.
 It is not enough, for instance, that a debtor earns more than his dependent spouse.
 The debtor must earn enough money from all sources that the debtor is the dependent’s primary source of support after considering the dependent’s income from all sources.
 Courts will also consider non-financial factors including evidence of which spouse is primarily in charge of financial decisions.